The Finiteness Threshold Width of Lattice Polytopes: Hollow polytopes with infinitely many lifts of bounded size

+\begin{definition} A hollow lattice $d$-polytope is called \emph{hollow-maximal} if it is maximal under inclusion of hollow lattice $d$-polytopes.

+An empty lattice $d$-polytope is called \emph{empty-maximal} if it is maximal under inclusion of empty lattice $d$-polytopes. \end{definition}

-\begin{lemma} Let $Q$ be a maximal hollow or maximal empty $d$-polytope, for $d\ge 2$.
+\begin{lemma} Let $Q$ be a hollow-maximal or empty-maximal $d$-polytope, for $d\ge 2$.
 Then, for every vertex $v$ of $Q$ there is a lattice point $u\in Q$ that is not contained in any facet containing $v$. \end{lemma}

 \begin{proof} Let $v$ be a vertex of $Q$ and suppose that every lattice point of $Q$ is in a facet containing $v$.
-We claim that this contradicts $Q$ being maximal hollow or maximal empty.
-For this, let $C_v=v + \R^+(Q-v)$ be the cone of $Q$ at $v$, then all the lattice points of $Q$ lie in the boundary of the cone.
+We claim that this contradicts $Q$ being hollow-maximal or empty-maximal.
+For this, let $C_v=v + \R_{\ge 0}(Q-v)$ be the cone of $Q$ at $v$, then all the lattice points of $Q$ lie in the boundary of the cone.
 Let $u\in \text{int}(C_v)\cap \Z^d$ be such that $u$ is the only lattice point of $Q':=\conv(Q,u)$ in the interior of $C_v$.
 (Such a $u$ can be found, for example, minimizing in $\text{int}(C_v)\cap \Z^d$ any supporting linear functional of $C_v$).
-Then $Q'$ strictly contains $Q$ and it is still empty or hollow if $Q$ was empty or hollow, respectively. \end{proof}
+Then $Q'$ strictly contains $Q$ and it is still empty or hollow if $Q$ was empty or hollow, respectively (see Figure~\ref{fig:maximal_nonsimplex}). \end{proof}

 With this we can now prove that $w^\infty(d)$ is at least $\max\{w_E(d-1),w_H(d-2)\}$.